-The management of objects, especially the problem of efficient and safe memory allocation/deallocation, plays an essential role in object-oriented programming.
+The management of objects, especially the problem of efficient and safe memory allocation, plays an essential role in object-oriented programming.
 A practical system addressing the problem must be safe (i.e., a deallocated object should be clearly perceived as absent from all places in the program, preventing an unintended interpretation of "bad memory" as the contents of an object that formally no longer exists) and efficient, meaning that the cost of referencing an object (dereferencing an object pointer) cannot increase too significantly beyond the cost of a simple (machine-level) indirect memory reference.
 Typically, the dynamic instances of a program's modules reside in two disjoint areas in memory: the stack and the heap.
-The activation records
+The activation records of functions, methods, contructors, and blocks are allocated on the stack, while the dynamic instances of structures, classes, and, sometimes, more exotic objects, like coroutines (for those languages that admit such objects) are stored in the heap.
+That latter category of objects is of our primary concern.
+Owing to the fact that, unlike the former category, the patterns of their creation and destruction do not follow a simple ordered paradigm,

-Author's addresses: Andrzej Salwicki, Institute of Informatics, UKSW, Wóycickiego 1/3, 01-938 Warsaw, Poland, mailto:salwicki@mimuw.edu.pl; Andrzej Zadrożny, Institute of Computer Science, Polish Academy of Sciences, 5 Jana Kazimierza Str.,01-248 Warsaw, Poland
+Author's addresses: Andrzej Salwicki, Department of Mathematics and Natural Sciences, Wóycickiego 1/3, 01-938 Warsaw, Poland, mailto:salwicki@mimuw.edu.pl; Andrzej Zadrożny, Institute of Computer Science Polish Academy of Sciences, 5 Jana Kazimierza Str.,01-248 Warsaw, Poland